Noaaan/MythicMetals/PATCHNOTES.md

 Added Mechanix Integration, letting you double ores through their methods.
 Added Modern Industrialization integration.
 You can now use the dust mixer for higher alloy yields.
 Updated tag conventions: moved a lot of tags out of the common directory, and added dust tags for mod compat.
-Added netherite and hallowed dust, allowing for better automation of metallurgium.
+Added hallowed dust, allowing for better automation of metallurgium.
 Changed Durasteel recipe to require Quadrillum instead of Ferrite.
 Speaking of Ferrite, it has been removed.
 It had a brick-like color and conflicted in purpose with other ores.
 Added Hallowed Dust for mod compatability.